 Both linguistics and reading research underscore the importance of oral language for Emergent Bilingual students' academic success.
-Lexia English, through its built-in purposeful repetition and speaking practice, boosts learners' academic English Language acquisition and helps them lay the groundwork for literacy development as well.
+Through its built-in purposeful repetition and speaking practice, Lexia English boosts learners' academic English language acquisition and helps them lay the groundwork for literacy development.